yuchen-osdu/wellbore-domain-services/docs/bulk_data/tutorials-Wellbore-DMS_Bulk-data-API.md

 - How to [read and write a given version](#welllog-record-versioning) of a WellLog
 - How to [read bulk data](#read-bulk-data) with filtering options as columns, offset and limit
 - How is ensured meta (record) and bulk [data consistency for WellLogs](welllog-consistency-rules)
+- How is ensured meta (record) and bulk [data consistency for Wellbore Trajectories](trajectory-consistency-rules)

 Here is the corresponding Jupyter notebook of this tutorial: [Wellbore-DDMS-Bulk-data-API.ipynb](/sites/default/files/solution/wellboreDMS/Wellbore-DDMS-Bulk-data-API.ipynb)